blockchain-lab-um/masca/packages/docs/docs/ssi/did.md

 ### Structure of a DID

-DID is just a simple string consisting of three parts:
+DID is just a simple string made up of three parts:

 - `did` URI scheme identifier,
 - the identifier for the DID Method, and